wavemotion-dave/ColecoDS/README.md

 Thanks to Reesy for the DrZ80 core.

+Thanks to Flubba for the SN76496 sound core.

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the core emulation (Z80, TMS9918 and SN76489).